-- 40. Poder Latinx also engaged in election protection activities by having bilingual poll monitors in Orange and Osceola County at precincts with high populations of Latino voters during the 2020 elections.
+- 43. Poder Latinx also engaged in election protection activities by having bilingual poll monitors in Orange and Osceola County at precincts with high populations of Latino voters during the 2020 elections.
 Poder Latinx's election protection program included providing "Know Your Rights" information to voters, handing out food and drinks to voters waiting in line and providing assistance to voters with a special focus on assisting Spanish-language dominant voters.
-Poder Latinx's "Get Out the Vote" campaign focuses on the importance of voting and ensuring that voters know how to vote. - 41.
-During the 2020 election cycle, Poder Latinx's civic engagement program targeting voters was responsible for 1,560,722 calls, 4,873,989 text messages, and registered over 40,516 new voters in Florida.
+Poder Latinx's "Get Out the Vote" campaign focuses on the importance of voting and ensuring that voters know how to exercise their vote. - 44.
+During the 2020 election cycle, Poder Latinx's civic engagement program was responsible for 1,360,722 calls, 4,873,989 text messages, and registered over 40,516 new voters in Florida.
 Poder Latinx focused on vote-by-mail ballot education during the 2020 election, because many voters were unable to leave their homes due to the COVID-19 pandemic and due to age or disability had to learn for the first time how to request a ballot and had to rely on community or family members to drop off their ballots.
 Poder Latinx's voter education work was also aimed at ensuring voters knew about ballot box availability.
-Poder Latinx is particularly concerned about how the lack of access to ballot boxes will impact Florida communities because so many voters used this option during the 2020 election.
+Poder Latinx is particularly concerned about how the lack of access to ballot boxes will impact

+Florida communities because so many voters used this option during the 2020 election.

-42. In response to the changes made by SB 90, Poder Latinx will have to divert limited resources and staff to update their staff training materials as well as update materials to educate voters about the changes made to the law that will impact ballot delivery options and ballot box access and require the use of Florida identification numbers or social security numbers to request a vote-by-mail ballot.
+45. In response to the changes made by SB 90, Poder Latinx will have to divert limited resources and staff to update their staff training materials as well as update materials to educate voters about the changes made to the law that will impact ballot delivery options and ballot box access and require the use of Florida identification numbers or social security numbers to request a vote-by-mail ballot.
 In addition, Poder Latinx is grappling with how to address the new requirement to provide voters notice of a potential delay in delivery of a voter registration application, which will undoubtedly require additional training and resources to counter the chilling effect this required notice will have on voters seeking to register to vote for the first time.
+Poder Latinx will also have to divert additional time, money, and staff resources to delivering registration forms to distant counties, either in person, entailing far greater expense, or by mail, which risks losing oversight and control of the registration form, and may require express delivery, tracking, signatory confirmation, and other costly postal services to ensure forms are delivered reliably.
+If the form is lost in the mail, Poder Latinx risks fines or losing its status as a third-party voter registration organization.
+Moreover, if even a single form is lost in the mail, Poder Latinx risks its hard-earned trust in the community and potentially further disenfranchises already disenfranchised communities.